 There are other possible policy approaches that would not require legislative action.
-The FTC and DOJ are modernizing their merger guidelines.
-Current guidelines focus on individual acquisitions and do not consider the competitive threat of smaller, serial acquisitions.
-Updates to the merger guidelines can remedy this.
-The FTC may also scrutinize pre-merger filings by PE firms to gain insight on future acquisitions that may be unreportable, and to actively identify enforcement targets that may be engaged in monopolization.

-Antitrust agencies can also intervene in a PE company's acquisition strategy using consent agreements that result from merger reviews.
+The FTC and DOJ are modernizing their merger guidelines.61 Current guidelines focus on individual acquisitions and do not consider the competitive threat of smaller, serial acquisitions.
+Updates to the merger guidelines can remedy this.62 The FTC may also scrutinize pre-merger filings by PE firms to gain insight on future acquisitions that may be unreportable, and to actively identify enforcement targets that may be engaged in monopolization.63 agreements that result from merger reviews.
 In 2022, the FTC used its authority to protect competition to require a PE owner of a chain of veterinary clinics to obtain prior approval before acquiring additional clinics within 25 miles of one it already owns in California or Texas, and to notify the FTC prior to acquiring a clinic anywhere else in the country that otherwise would not be required to be reported under the Hart-Scott-Rodino rules.
-This agreement gives the FTC a clearer view into a PE firm's roll-up activity in the pet medical field, and it is an approach that would work as well for human health care.
+64 This agreement gives the FTC a clearer view into a PE firm's roll-up activity in the pet medical field, and it is an approach that would work as well for human health care.